jcu-eresearch/literate-metadata/mcp2/mcp2.md

       <gmd:CI_ResponsibleParty>

 Note the claimed effect of the `gco:nilReason="withheld"` in the following section.

-TODO: Check to see if GeoNetwork respects this restriction of presentation.
+GeoNetwork does NOT respect this, so don't use `withheld`.

 Also, note that the `individualName` field's value, copied from an ASDD example, is formatted incorrectly according to the ISO19115 spec -- the